-Although housing is relatively more affordable in Northwest Illinois and the tri-state area, homeowners and especially renters still face challenges.
-Consider GRAPI.
 The US Census defines GRAPI (Gross Rent as a Percentage of Household Income) as "a computed ratio of monthly gross rent to monthly household income."
 Renters in counties with higher GRAPI may have fewer resources to invest in education, pay for childcare, or make any sort of discretionary purchase.
+While GRAPI is lower in the BHRC counties compared to state and national GRAPI, large fractions of local incomes are still dedicated to rent payments.